Screening and Prevention

 - Keep to a regular exercise program (this can be as simple as taking a short walk three times a week)

-- Talk with your doctor about vitamins or medications that may help prevent colorectal cancer
+- Talk with your provider about vitamins or medications that may help keep you healthy and prevent colorectal cancer